anna-singleton/runfast/readme.md

 # runfast

+## OLD VERSION

+this is the fish version, which works but is not in active development due to it being bad.

 ## What is it?

 This is a program intended to be run in a project directory to set up a project